 Optifine 1.6.5 for Java Edition – Minecraft optimisation mods – performance tweaks and shader installation

-If you have a fast computer, with a decent GPU, then give the awesome SEUS shader a try and turn the quality in Optifine to max.
+If you have a fast computer with a decent GPU, try the awesome SEUS shader and turn the quality in Optifine to max.
 It’s a totally different experience if your PC can handle it!